 What are the benefits of having a kitchen brigade in your restaurant?

-The kitchen brigade system has numerous benefits for restaurants.
+Implementing the kitchen brigade system can help you unlock several advantages, regardless of what type of restaurant you run.
 While fine dining establishments usually adopt the brigade system most strictly, even more casual restaurants can benefit from its hierarchy.

 “Kitchen brigade systems help create hierarchy and delineate responsibilities in what can be an informal and casual working environment,” explained Ellen Eamon, general manager of Montréal restaurant Elena.